marmork/nvim/README.md

 - Switch to writing mode: <leader>ws → changes directory to ~/Documents/Writing
 - Switch to coding mode: <leader>wc → changes directory to ~/repos
 - Toggle file tree: <leader>n

+### 🛠️ Writing & Build Commands

+This setup uses vim-dispatch to run compilation commands asynchronously in the background, preventing Neovim from freezing.

+Details:

+- LaTeX (.tex): Uses a chained lualatex (x3) and biber workflow (defined in lua/utils/pandoc.lua) to correctly resolve citations.
+After successful compilation, all temporary build files (.aux, .log, .bbl, etc.) are automatically removed.
+- Markdown (.md): Uses a single pandoc command with the --citeproc and --pdf-engine=lualatex flags.
+The bibliography source must be specified in the YAML frontmatter of the Markdown file (e.g., bibliography: /path/to/my/library.bib).

 ### 💡 Helpful Commands